PredixDev/predix-seed/tutorials/USERAUTH.md

 3. Restart the application.

 4. Access any route, including the default route '*/*'.
 Notice that the browser is redirected to the authentication page.
+If the route is defined, the browser is redirected to it after successful login by the user.

+### Including the Authentication Feature in the Production Version
+The steps above show how authentication is enabled in a local instance of the Predix UI Seed application.
+Ultimately, we want the authentication feature to be part of the production deployment.
+Follow these steps to implement such:

+1.